COVID-19 GUIDANCE: Email to resident students, positive test - Fall 2022

 - DO NOT COME ON CAMPUS FOR ANY REASON.

+The CDC no longer requires contact tracing to notify those potentially exposed to COVID-19.
+However, notifying your close contacts of exposure allows them to be vigilant for symptoms and to test appropriately.
 Please reach out to people with whom you have had close contact (within 6 feet of distance for 15 minutes or more in a 24-hour period, masked or unmasked) within the 2 days before onset of symptoms or 2 days before your positive result if you have no symptoms.
 Notify them of your positive test.
 The health department may also reach out to you for additional contact tracing.

 You should avoid taking a PCR test for 90 days from the date of your positive test result.
 Unlike a PCR test, which can detect very low levels of virus for 90 days after an initial infection, a rapid antigen test should be negative once you are no longer contagious, which is typically once you have ended isolation.